eljefe303030/Melius/README.md

 <details>

 **01.1a CORE MODS - SFSE PLUGINS**
 1. [Auto Spacesuit Hider - Custom Conditionalizer - Vanilla Bug Fixes - SFSE](https://www.nexusmods.com/starfield/mods/7432) Lets you determine under what conditions your Spacesuit is hidden.
-Also aims to fix some of the relevent vanilla bugs. **enabling this mod will pretty much make 'Fast Spacesuit Deployment Kit' mod redundant, as it takes away the manual control of when your spacesuit is displayed.**
+Also aims to fix some of the relevant vanilla bugs. **enabling this mod will pretty much make 'Fast Spacesuit Deployment Kit' mod redundant, as it takes away the manual control of when your spacesuit is displayed.**
 2. [Auto Transfer Mineral Deposits and Resources - SFSE - Plugin](https://www.nexusmods.com/starfield/mods/8606) SFSE plugin that automatically transfers mined mineral deposits and harvested resources to your Homeship instead of your inventory. **note, some missions require you to gather resources on your person.
 For these, you will have to go back to your ship to collect the resources.**
 3. [Auto Unlock - SFSE - Plugin](https://www.nexusmods.com/starfield/mods/5571) Auto unlock doors, containers and terminals (including inaccessible) if you have the required perks.
 4. [Gravity Affects Weight - SFSE - Plugin](https://www.nexusmods.com/starfield/mods/3048) SFSE plugin that makes gravity affect inventory/carry weight.